Are Probiotics Dead on Arrival? A Research Review

 Sauerkraut

-Sauerkraut is one of the most popular probiotic foods because it’s cheap, easy to find, and versatile.
-Because ‘kraut can be stored at room temperature it tends to be a lot cheaper than other probiotics and can be acquired in bulk at many grocery stores.
+Because ‘kraut can be stored at room temperature, it tends to be significantly cheaper than other probiotic foods, and can be acquired in bulk at many grocery stores.

 Kimchi

-A medical review published in the Journal of Medicinal Food, describes how kimchi has clinically proven anticancer, antiobesity, anticonstipation and cholesterol reduction benefits.
+A medical review, published in the Journal of Medicinal Food, describes how kimchi has clinically proven anticancer, antiobesity, anticonstipation and cholesterol reduction benefits.

 Yogurt

-Medical research shows that yogurt consumption is associated with reduced risk of cardiovascular disease and obesity.
 We recommend choosing a yogurt that's free of added sugar and sourced from grass-fed animals, as animal products from grass-fed animals are more nutritionally dense than products from conventionally-raised animals.

 Pickles